Compensation After a Multi-Vehicle Crash in Ada, OK

 Multi-Vehicle Crashes in Construction Zones

-Work zone multi-vehicle crashes often involve many vehicles.
+Construction zone crashes often involve many vehicles.

 The Comparative Fault Analysis